Bertrandbenj/juniter/docs/workspace/HTTP_API.md

 **Returns**

-The promoted block if it exists (otherwise return HTTP 404).
+The promoted node if it exists (otherwise return HTTP 404).
 ```json
 {
   "version": 2,